 long green chilli

 Finely chop the brown onion.
+Roughly chop the tomato.
 Finely grate the ginger.
 Rinse the red lentils.

 In a medium saucepan, heat a drizzle of olive oil over a medium-high heat.
-Add the onion and cook until soft, 4-5 minutes.
+Add the onion and cook until softened, 4-5 minutes.
 Add the ginger and mild North Indian spice blend and cook, stirring, until fragrant, 1 minute.
-Add the water, coconut cream (see ingredients list), tomato paste and the vegetable stock.
+Add the water, coconut cream and vegetable stock.
 Stir to combine.

-Add the peeled & chopped pumpkin, lentils and a pinch of salt and pepper to the saucepan.
+Add the peeled & chopped pumpkin, tomato, red lentils and a pinch of salt and pepper to the saucepan.
 Bring to the boil, then reduce the heat to a simmer.
-Cover with a lid and cook until the lentils are softened, 20-22 minutes.
-Stir through the baby spinach leaves until wilted.
+Cover with a lid and cook until the lentils are softened, 24-28 minutes.
+Stir through the baby spinach leaves until wilted, 1 minute.
 Season to taste with salt and pepper.

 TIP: If the dhal is looking a little dry at any point, just add a splash of water.

 While the dhal is simmering, finely chop the coriander.
-In a small bowl, combine the coriander, olive oil (2 1/2 tbs for 2 people / 1/3 cup for 4 people) and a pinch of salt and pepper.
+In a small bowl, combine the coriander, olive oil (2 tbs for 2 people / 4 tbs for 4 people) and a pinch of salt and pepper.

 When the dhal has 10 minutes cook time remaining, brush some coriander oil over both sides of a mini flour tortilla.
 Heat a medium frying pan over a medium-high heat and add the tortilla.
 Cook until golden, 1 minute each side.
-Transfer to a plate lined with paper towel and repeat with the remaining tortillas (see ingredients list).
+Transfer to a plate lined with paper towel and repeat with the remaining tortillas (see ingredients list) and coriander oil.
 Thinly slice the long green chilli (see ingredients list), if using.

+Tear the coriander flatbreads in half.
 Divide the Indian pumpkin and coconut dhal between bowls.
-Top with the Greek yoghurt and sprinkle with the chilli (if using).
-Tear the coriander flatbreads in half and serve on the side.
+Sprinkle with the chilli (if using).
+Serve with the coriander flatbreads and yoghurt.